WHAT IS ROOF CROCODILING AND HOW DOES IT AFFECT YOUR FLAT ROOF?

 Firstly, I am a trained and skilled InterNACHI Certified Home Inspector.
 Therefore, you will receive a thorough and professional, non-intrusive, visual home inspection and report of the property.

-Outside the home, I will inspect the property boundary walls, the garden, the building’s walls and roof, driveway, deck etc. Moreover, if you request it I will inspect your swimming pool.
+Outside the home, I will inspect the property boundary walls, the garden, the building’s walls and roof, the driveway, the deck etc. Moreover, if you request it I will inspect your swimming pool.
 Then I will move inside to inspect the walls, ceilings, floors, doors, and windows.
 In addition, I also inspect the heating, air-conditioning, plumbing, and electrical systems to ensure that they work as intended.
 Likewise, bathrooms, kitchens, and laundry rooms also receive a thorough check.
 Following on, I will check the roof (ceiling) space and basement, if any.

 that, I will prepare a detailed home inspection report of all the items